ECE3400Team19/ECE3400Team19.github.io/Milestone2/milestone2.md

 [Home](https://ece3400team19.github.io/)

 ## Team Tasks
+  * Cynthia: Mounting Wall Sensors
-  * Asena, Cynthia, Laasya:
+  * Asena, Nonso: Schmitt Trigger
-  * Nonso, Robert:
+  * Robert: Code for Wall Following
+  * Laasya: FFT integration

 ## Milestone Description
 The goal of this milestone was to get our robot to successfully circle an arbitrary set of walls, avoid other robots, and follow lines.